Akshaykadam66/Cloud-Computing-Project/README.md

   ### Features of the application

   * **Scalability** Auto scaling of docker-containers based on the traffic/requests.
   * **High Availability** If a slave worker fails,a new slave worker is started.
-All the data is copied to the new slave. asynchronously
+All the data is copied to the new slave. asynchronously.